 Belonging and Its Role in Math Achievement

 When students don’t perform well in a subject, the typical responses relate to student motivation, e.g., they need more grit, they don’t have the right growth mindset, or they just need to work more effectively.
 In other words, the student gets the blame.
-During his presentation, “Promoting Belonging in Math Through Instructional Choices and Practices,” Jamaal Sharif Matthews, Ph.D., Associate Professor at Montclair State University, NJ, shared his research on the role of belonging in school success and how it may be even more substantial for ethnic minority and socially marginalized youth.
+During a presentation, “Promoting Belonging in Math Through Instructional Choices and Practices,” sponsored by Digital Promise, Jamaal Sharif Matthews, Ph.D., Associate Professor at Montclair State University, NJ, shared his research on the role of belonging in school success and how it may be even more substantial for ethnic minority and socially marginalized youth.
 While his work is primarily centered on mathematics education, Dr. Matthews’ work on building instructional practices to promote belonging can apply across subjects and grade levels.

 First, Dr. Matthews discussed the importance of kids feeling like they belong and are valued in the classroom.
 Unfortunately, he said, the current education system was never intended for Black, Brown, or poor children to belong.
 And even though some changes have been made, there hasn’t been enough progress.
 Today, Black and Brown children still attend schools named after confederate leaders, and zero tolerance policies significantly target Black, Brown, and poor students over others.
 Student interviews reveal that marginalized youth feel like school isn’t meant to help them and it doesn’t matter how well they do in class.